JakeJMattson/ModMail/README.md

  * In the report channel, `close` - This has the same effect as deleting the channel.
  * In the report channel, `archive` - Transcribes the report to text, archives it, then closes the report.

-##### Automatically
-Reports can be configured to automatically close a set time after the most recent staff response.
-This feature will close "dead reports" where the issue has been resolved but the report was not closed.

 ## Setup
 Refer to [warmbotsetup.md](warmbotsetup.md) for full setup instructions.